NetRay05/Encryption/README.md

 ## Integration

-You can integrete the utility class into your existing c++ code using `#include "SysEnc.cpp"` assuming your `SysEnc.cpp` source file is in the same directory subdivision from where is included(that would mean you extracted `SysEnc.cpp` from the `include directory` where it is located along with `SysEnc.hpp` and `header.hpp` which you should not do because `SysEnc.cpp` requires `SysEnc.hpp` and `SysEnc.hpp` requires `header.hpp`).
-If for Example, if you `downloaded` the library in your `/home/you_user_name/Documents` Directory, then you must include it from `/home/user/Documents/SysEnc/include/SysEnc.cpp` as `SysEnc.cpp` is found within the `include` folder.
+Integrete into your existing c++ code by including the source file located in the `single-unit` folder, there is only a single named SysEnc.cpp because both class prototyping, initialization and implementation are done withing a single translation unit, easier to integrate.

 ## File Support

-The library will work for any type of file, text or binary, doesn't matter, any path/directory will be crypted, locked down by a secure private key, that only you must know, and then use this key for decryption, make sure you don't forget the key used with `./enc` execution, or data will be inacessible until you supply the right key  to the `dec` execution.
+The library will work for any type of file, text or binary, doesn't matter, any path/directory will be crypted, using a secure private key(passphrase), will be also used for Decryption so you need to store it.
-Examples of text files are: .txt, .csv, .log, .ini, .bat, .txt, .csv, .log, .conf, .sh, examples of binary files are: .exe, .jpg, .png, .mp3, .mp4 etc...

 ## Cryptography Algorithms

 Here's how the process works in practice:

-User-supplied Secret Key: The user provides a secret key, which acts as the basis for encryption and decryption.
+User-supplied Secret Key: The user(you) provide a secret key, which acts as the basis for encryption and decryption.

 Key Derivation: The provided secret key undergoes a key derivation process where it's combined with additional data (in this case, a 16-byte AES secret key) using a secure hash function (SHA256).
 This process ensures that the final encryption key is deterministic and derived from the user-supplied key.